-- turnover subject to VAT exce eds €15.600 during the 12 preceding months. - expected turnover subject to VAT exce eds €15.600 within the next 30 days. - at any time, it makes supplies of services to a taxable person in another EU member state which are taxable where the person is established.

-An obligation for registration also arises for businesses which make acquisition of goods from other EU Member States in excess of €10.251,61 during any calendar year.
+- turnover subject to VAT exceeds €15.600 during the 12 preceding months. - expected turnover subject to VAT exce eds €15.600 within the next 30 days. - at any time, it makes supplies of services to a taxable person in another EU member state which are taxable where the person is established. - at the end of any month, if the person's acquisitions of goods from other EU Member States is in excess of €10.251,61 or at any time if there are grounds to believe that the value of the acquisitions that person would be making in the following 30 days will exceed the registration threshold of €10.251,61. - at any time if in the twelve-month period starting from 1 January of the year, the value of distance sales of a person to non-VAT registered persons established in other EU Member States exceeds €10.000.

-Businesses have the option to register on a voluntary basis, if turnover is less than €15.600 or supplies that are outside the scope of VAT but for which the right to claim the amount of the related input VAT is granted.
+A person has the option to register on a voluntary basis, if turnover is less than €15.600 or supplies that are outside the scope of VAT but for which the right to claim the amount of the related input VAT is granted.